JensPenny/humble-book-bun/README.md

 │   ├── server/     # Web server - not used when used as a standalone script │   ├── types.ts    # TypeScript type definitions
 │   └── index.ts    # Main entry point
-├── db/             # Database folder.
+├── cmd/            # Command scripts for running the application ├── db/             # Database folder.
 Contains table creation scripts, and export functions.
-├── frontend/       # Vue frontend - only used for local testing ├── site_gen        # Contains the projects that will generate a static site for this export.
+├── site_gen        # Contains the projects that will generate a static site for this export.
 ```